psthely/lorem_ipsum/lorem_ipsum-0.4.3/README.md

 ## Update 0.4.2
 The `$(selectors)` function now accepts multiple css selectors, so you can render a same component to different ParentNodes.

+## Update 0.4.3
+Declaring components as JavaScript modules to import in index.html.
+Using Tachyons classes to replace the global container properties.
+In the next versions, Tachyons classes will replace all the components css files.